-One of my passions is taking comfort food and upleveling it’s healthy-ness.
-Simply put, I like to swap out more conventional ingredients for those that actual serve to nourish our bodies rather than harm them.
+One of my passions is taking comfort food and up-leveling it’s healthy-ness.
+Simply put, I like to swap out more conventional ingredients for those that actually serve to nourish our bodies rather than harm them.
 My Nana was known for being the queen of banana bread in our family and it’s always been one of my favorite sweet treats.

-A few years ago I looked for a simple banana bread recipe and found the foundation of this…on the Internet!
+A few years ago I looked for a simple banana bread recipe and found the foundation of this one…on the Internet!
 Over the years I have tweaked the recipe and experimented with different combos.
-This is a sure crowd pleaser.
-It never lasts more than two days on our house!
+This recipe has been the one that stuck and never lasts more than two days in our house!

 - 3-4 ripe organic bananas

-- 1 egg beaten (I use organic, free range – local when possible)
+- 1 egg beaten (I use organic, free range when possible)